wajdibousnina/carla-lane-keeping-single-agent-ppo/README_single_agent.md

-# 🚗 CARLA Lane Keeping — Single Agent PPO
+# CARLA Lane Keeping — Single Agent PPO

-> **MSc Thesis Project** | Autonomous driving lane-keeping agent trained with Proximal Policy Optimization (PPO) in the CARLA simulator.

----

-## 📌 Overview
+## Overview

 This project implements a **reinforcement learning agent** that learns to keep a vehicle within its lane in the [CARLA](https://carla.org/) autonomous driving simulator.
 The agent is trained end-to-end using **PPO (Proximal Policy Optimization)** from [Stable-Baselines3](https://stable-baselines3.readthedocs.io/), with a custom-designed reward function, a stacked-frame visual observation space, and smooth continuous action control.